 The full title of this book, Pandora’s Panacea ~ Holographic Works of Art (2007) within which contains a plethora of uniquely presented thought-provoking concepts.
-The works ‘in progress’ pushes the boundaries of contemporary psychological theory, spiritual interpretation, mystical musings, and evolutions of consciousness.
+The works ‘in progress’ push the boundaries of contemporary psychological theory, spiritual interpretation, mystical musings, and evolutions of consciousness.

-Primarily discussing the fundamental archetypal pattern in perpetual motion within the psyche, Carole Sawo draws on artwork and fairytale (such as the Wizard of Oz) as interpretive metaphor for the human mind.
+Primarily discussing the fundamental archetypal pattern in perpetual motion within the psyche, Carole Sawo draws on artwork and fairy tales (such as the Wizard of Oz) as interpretive metaphor for the human mind.
 Within Pandora’s Box, Carole describes beautifully the path of associative psycho-spiritual development with emotional experiences indicative of an internal evolution of consciousness; together with the predictable trials, tribulations, and eventual expansion of a mind in transition ~ making normal that which is contemporarily thought abnormal.

 ‘Pandora never opened the box the first time, the boy she loved did.
 But such is collective misperception.
 And when all the plagues passed through the minds of men, Pandora returned to the box and opened it again, because there behind all ills she had glimpsed the brightest light